 Our group studies how injured tissues heal, and in some cases, how injured tissues regenerate without a scar.
 We have innovated new methods for studying wound healing and tissue regeneration in mice and humans.
 Based on our own findings, we are actively running clinical trials to bring these therapies to the clinic.
 Our group also studies inflammatory skin diseases.
 We are actively collecting human patient samples and performing genomics studies to understand the underlying pathophysiology of disease.

 Mammalian Tissue Regeneration

-We use cutting-edge techniques in molecular biology, developmental biology, and imaging to dissect the molecular and cellular mechanisms, including genomic studies (ATAC-Seq, RNA-Seq), lineage tracing, parabiosis, CyTOF, and 2-photon live imaging.
+We use cutting-edge techniques in molecular biology, developmental biology, and imaging to dissect the molecular and cellular mechanisms, including genomics methods (single-cell RNA-Seq, single-cell ATAC-Seq), CUT&RUN, flow cytometry, lineage tracing, parabiosis, mass cytometry, and 2-photon live imaging.
 Moreover, we developed a human skin organoid system and xenograft model to facilitate translation of these findings.